Search Results :

 ×

-WordPress Google/GSuite SSO Configuration for Role/Group Mapping, SLO, and more
+Google/GSuite SSO Configuration for Role/Group Mapping, SLO, and more for WordPress

-Once the WordPress Gsuite SSO has been configured, you can proceed with some additional configuration steps to make the most out of WP Single Sign-On.
+Once the Gsuite SSO for WordPress has been configured, you can proceed with some additional configuration steps to make the most out of Single Sign-On for WordPress.
 This includes steps for Advanced & Custom Attribute Mapping, Group & Role Mapping, Single Logout, and more.

 Configure the attribute release statements from the Google admin dashboard